 In theory, you can ship an e-bike with its battery attached, but the entire package will be classified “dangerous goods”, and it will be very heavy.
-Quotes I got from FedEx and UPS in May 2023 for shipping something the size and weight of my e-bike (ignoring the “dangerous goods” aspect) were in the order of thousands of dollars.
-Since I was relocating, I already had a shipping container for my household goods, so the e-bike went in there. ↩︎ ↩︎
+Quotes I got from FedEx and UPS in May 2023 for shipping something the size and weight of my e-bike (ignoring the “dangerous goods” aspect) were in the order of thousands of dollars. ↩︎ ↩︎

 If your e-bike battery is a low enough wattage, then you may be able to take it on a passenger airplane, but check with your airline first.
-Anything 600W or more definitely cannot, which covers most e-bike batteries.
-For example, my e-bike battery was 672W. ↩︎
+Anything 600W or more definitely cannot, which covers most e-bike batteries. ↩︎

 I was surprised to find that no one told me this seemingly important fact.
-It was only through reading the official material myself that I found this out.
-This would have been a pickle if my e-bike (minus battery) had already been packed, since the easiest way to run the battery down is just to go for a long ride. ↩︎
+It was only through reading the official material myself that I found this out. ↩︎

 Unless if you have the federal qualifications to do so, in which case you probably already knew everything on this page! ↩︎